Appoquinimink Friends Meetinghouse: History

-In the early 1870s John Alston was the only active member of the meeting.
+In the early 1870s John Alston was the last active meeting member.
 After he died in 1874, the meetinghouse deteriorated.
-Some of the rancor from the Orthodox-Hicksite schism may have survived however.
-The graves of Corbit family members were removed from the Hicksite property in 1900 and reburied in a private plot separated by a brick wall from the burial ground of the meetinghouse.
-This plot was given to the Wilmington Monthly Meeting in 1970.
+At different times it was rented to local farmers.
+Some of the rancor from the Orthodox-Hicksite schism may have survived.
+The markers of Corbit family members were removed from the Hicksite property around 1900 by Mary Corbit Warner (Mrs. E. Tatnall Warner) and placed in a private plot now separated by a brick wall from the burial ground.
+The Corbit Cemetery was given to the Wilmington Monthly Meeting in 1970.
+The cemetery continues to be used by descendants.

+The burial ground behind the meetinghouse includes markers ranging from fieldstones for early Quakers to the curved-top style favored later to more modern markers.

-The building was restored in 1938, opened for worship in 1939, and in 1948 an Appoquinimink congregation was formed and given title to the property, which had devolved to the State of Delaware.
-The meeting continues to operate on a regular basis, meeting twice a month (first and third Sundays), as a preparative meeting under the care of the Wilmington Monthly Meeting.
+The building was restored in 1938 by H. Rodney Sharp, opened for worship in 1939, and in 1948 an Appoquinimink congregation was formed.
+The property meanwhile had reverted to the State of Delaware.
+Wilmington Monthly Meeting was granted title in 2019.
+Worship continues to on a regular basis, meeting twice a month (first and third Sundays most months), as a preparative meeting under the care of the Wilmington Monthly Meeting.